 Phase 3: Negotiate Terms

-The third stage is one where, based on an acceptable expression of interest, seriously interested parties are afforded a management presentation.
+The third stage in selling a business is one where, based on an acceptable expression of interest, seriously interested parties are afforded a management presentation.
 Only the top three to six (depending on the price range, the quality or potential threat of the bidders) are typically selected for this phase.
 At this point more detailed information is shared with the goal of securing a LOI that will contain as few conditions as possible.
 The dance here is one between protecting sensitive information and disclosing enough information to ensure that the final LOI is one that will be quickly translated into a purchase and sale agreement.

 Phase 4: Due Diligence and Closing

-The final stage is exclusive due diligence and closing.
+The final stage in selling a business is exclusive due diligence and closing.
 At this point the seller is an open book, so it is of utmost importance to have a high level of confidence in the selected party.
 Private companies are typically not ready for due diligence.
 Such a detailed level of record keeping is not required and generally not a priority for private companies.
 The agent will usually issue a due diligence request list early in the process and it often takes some time for the company to prepare the information.
 Each request is different but some items to expect include: monthly financial statements, a receivables aging list, revenue analysis by customer/by product/service, customer/supplier/strategic agreements, details on patents/IP/software architecture, employment policies and contracts, details on any environmental/legal claims and more.